digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.3.md

 #### (1) Background

 The most fundamental characters recorded in oracle bones depict human biological and social identity—how early Chinese civilization perceived and categorized human existence itself.
-Three core radicals form the foundation:
+Five characters encode biological and social foundations:

 - **人 (rén) - Standing Human:**

-Oracle bone forms show a side-view standing figure with two legs, emphasizing **upright bipedal posture** as the defining human characteristic.
+Oracle bone forms show a side-view standing figure with two legs, emphasizing upright bipedal posture as the defining human characteristic.
 This distinguishes humans from quadrupedal animals and represents the evolutionary milestone of freed hands for tool use.
 The standing posture encodes human biological identity at the species level.

 - **女 (nǚ) - Female, Woman:**

 Oracle bone forms depict a kneeling or seated figure, contrasting sharply with the standing 人.
 This posture likely represents childbirth position (kneeling/squatting during labor) and nursing posture (seated with child).
-The character encodes **gender-specific biological roles** and early social differentiation.
+The character encodes gender-specific biological roles and early social differentiation.

 - **母 (mǔ) - Nursing Mother:**

-Oracle bone forms show the 女 figure with two emphasized dots representing breasts/milk, specifically marking **lactation status**.
+Oracle bone forms show the 女 figure with two emphasized dots representing breasts/milk, specifically marking lactation status.
 This distinguishes any female (女) from a nursing mother (母), encoding the critical Neolithic knowledge that breast milk = infant survival.
 The character preserves the biological reality that lactation, not just female anatomy, defines motherhood.

+- **娘 (niáng) - Woman, Young Mother:**

+Composed of 女 (female) + 良 (good/tested growth), this later character extends the female-reproductive semantic field.
+While not attested in early oracle bones, it demonstrates the productive expansion of the 女 semantic network into nuanced social categories of womanhood and motherhood roles.

+- **好 (hǎo) - Good, Well:**

+Oracle bone forms show 女 (woman) + 子 (child), encoding the compound meaning "woman + child = goodness/desirable state."
+This character reveals deep cultural values: reproductive success as the definition of goodness, reflecting Neolithic survival priorities where successful childbearing ensured clan continuity.
+The semantic extension from "woman-with-child" to general "good/well" demonstrates how biological imperatives shaped value systems.

-**Material culture context:** Neolithic Chinese society (~5000-2000 BCE) recognized bipedalism as human-defining, differentiated gender roles through body posture encoding, and prioritized lactation as survival-critical.
+Material culture context: Neolithic Chinese society (~5000-2000 BCE) recognized bipedalism as human-defining, differentiated gender roles through body posture encoding, and prioritized lactation as survival-critical.
 Early matrilineal traces appear in 姓 (xìng - surname) = 女 + 生 (female + birth), suggesting clan descent tracked through mothers.
+The association of "woman + child" with goodness (好) reflects the existential importance of successful reproduction in small-scale agricultural societies.

 ---